Radio Caroline sails north

 Monday afternoon and the ship arrives at the Isle of Man.
 The first voice is The Captain's.
 Tom Lodge ends Music Around Lunchtime and then Jerry Leighton is on the Soundtrack programme when the ship reaches the final destination.
 Apologies for the interference (duration 4 minute 56 seconds)

-Thanks to GJB Sales, Lynne Sims (with tapes from Martin Lynch's collection), Harm Koenders of The Offshore Radio Archive and Albie Somerset for these recordings of Caroline on the move.
-Photos from George Morris, Radio Caroline, published by The Landmark Press, Beatwave magazine and Tom Lodge.
+Thanks to: GJB Sales, Lynne Sims (with tapes from Martin Lynch's collection), Harm Koenders of The Offshore Radio Archive, Ray Robinson's www.azanorak.com, John Bennett and Albie Somerset for the recordings of Caroline on the move; Tom Lodge for the Alan Turner photo; Alan Turner for the Cornwall news cutting; Hans Knot for the Radio Atlanta press release.
+The photos of Tom Lodge and Jerry Leighton were published by The Caroline Club.

 Home 60s Disc-Jockeys Ha 60s Disc-Jockeys N-P